matthew-piziak/devrandom/README.md

-A clone of `$ cat /dev/random`, i.e. a blocking pseudorandom number generator which gathers randomness from environmental noise.
-It was quickly written as an exercise, and should not be used.
+This is a clone of `$ cat /dev/random`, i.e. a blocking pseudorandom number generator which gathers randomness from environmental noise.
+It was written in three hours as an exercise, and should not be used.

 # Compilation